daily-co/daily-js/README.md

 So, starting in an upcoming version of daily-js, bug fixes and updates will no longer be automatically applied to previous versions of daily-js, reducing unexpected changes for users of our library.

-Going forward, if you’re using a numbered version of daily-js in call object mode, you will need to periodically update to the latest version in order to receive the latest fixes or improvements.
+Going forward, if you’re using a numbered version of daily-js in call object mode, you will need to periodically update to the latest version in order to receive any of the latest fixes or improvements.

 If you're using daily-js to embed [Daily Prebuilt](https://docs.daily.co/guides/products/prebuilt), there's no change: you'll continue to get the latest Prebuilt experience.